SolisAU/elasticsearch-plaso-pipelines/README.md

 }
 ```

+I use Cerebro to edit this, then all indexes I push from Plaso (via psort.py) are named plaso-casename-devicename (or similar), where the plaso- portion will match up with my index template and thus get processed by my ingestion pipelines.

 As of Plaso 20230724 the 'parser' event attribute has been removed from the OpenSearch output, as has the 'filename' attribute.
 Whilst we are re-working the processors to use other attributes, you can modify the Plaso code to add these back in by editing `/usr/lib/python3/dist-packages/plaso/output/shared_opensearch.py` and changing the section about `_FIELD_FORMAT_CALLBACKS` to the following:

 ```